viewflow/viewflow/README.md

 # Viewflow

-The Django extension for perfectionists with yesterday’s deadlines.
+**The Django extension for perfectionists with yesterday’s deadlines.**

-Viewflow is the reusable library eases to build business apps fast.
-Viewflow helps to organize people collaboration workflow, implement CRUD and reporting.
+Viewflow is the reusable library that makes it easy to build business applications fast.
+Viewflow helps to implement collaboration, and approval workflows, CRUD, and reporting.

-The goad of viewflow is to allow to get ready-to-use application on top of Django as fast as with no-code solution.
-But allow to gracefully replace built-in functionality part-by-part with your custom code.
-Viewflow has pre-buit UI, and assumes that you could implement your own.
+The goal of Viewflow to stay small, flexible, and let you create Django applications as quickly as with no-code solutions.

+Viewflow has the pre-built UI, and assumes that you could implement your own.

 [![travis-svg]][travis] [![requirements-svg]][requirements] [![pypi-version]][pypi] [![py-versions]][pypi]

-Viewflow came in two flavors:
+Viewflow comes in two flavors:
-- Lightweight open-source library with only un-opinionated base functionality allows to build your own custom solution on top of it.
+- Open-source library with only non-opinionated core classes allows you to build your custom solution on top.
-- PRO: Commercially supported reference implementation.
-Integrated with 3d-party django packages, allows to build ready-to-use apps with few lines of code.
+- PRO: Reference functionality implementation.
+Integrated with 3d-party Django packages included.

 <img src="assets/ShipmentProcess.png" alt="drawing" width="600"/>